5 Daily Healthy Fascia and Brain Habits to Start the Year

 Stress is the number one cause of disease.
 Whether it is a good stressor (working out, getting married, having a baby, etc.), or a bad stressor (late for work, constant worry, physical injury), the body responds the same.
 Stress creates the stress response and puts the body into fight or flight; during this state, the body does not heal.

-• Take a bath with lavender, Epson salts, or an infrared sauna
+- Take a bath with lavender, Epsom salts, or an infrared sauna

-• Get support, EMDR or counseling; it helps the brain to share or unload our stress
+- Get support, EMDR, or counselling; it helps the brain to share or unload stress

-• Gentle exercise can help reduce stress, low resistance, stretching are the best
+- Gentle exercise can help reduce stress, low resistance, stretching are best

 Healthy habits for the brain and fascia.
 Eat real food, reducing processed food helps support your immune system and your ability to absorb nutrients.
 If your body is continually trying to process chemicals and toxins, it can cause premature aging, disease, and cancers.